archonology/Knowledge-Test/README.md

 ## Special Thanks

 special thanks to "CodeExpolainedRepo" on Github and Youtube (https://www.youtube.com/c/CodeExplained).
-Their scrip† tutorials were especially helpful to my learning style and brought home a bunch of basic things that just weren't clicking for me.
+Their script tutorials were especially helpful to my learning style and brought home a bunch of basic things that just weren't clicking for me.
 For example, I was nesting all my functions within one greater function, rather than stacking a number of smaller functions that all interlock through calling eachother, or executing in the stack order.
 I learned that functions are less like Troika dolls and more like threads on a spiderweb... and it blew my mind. :)

 Cheers!